crlucero/order-pizza/README.md

 * Example Input: "Pepperoni"
 * Example output: "You have added pepperoni to your pizza"
 #### Behavior: The program will tell user the cost of their pizza
-* Example Input: "XL, Pepperoni Pizza"
+* Example Input: "Large, Pepperoni Pizza"
-* Example output: "Your total for an XL Pepperoni Pizza will be $12"
+* Example output: "Your total for an Large Pepperoni Pizza will be $12"

 ## Setup/Installation Requirements